skwasimakram13/Stream-Caster/README.md

 # Stream Caster

-ScreenCaster is an Android service that captures the device screen and streams it using WebRTC.
+Stream Caster is an Android service that captures the device screen and streams it using WebRTC.
 This project leverages the Android `MediaProjection` API and WebRTC for real-time screen sharing.

 ## Features
 - **Screen Capture**: Uses `MediaProjection` to capture the screen.